 A. PROGRAM DESCRIPTION

 The U.S. Mission Kingston’s PEPFAR Coordination Office (PCO) is pleased to issue this Notice of Funding Opportunity (NOFO) for their Small Grants Program.
 This NOFO outlines the PCO’s funding priorities and the procedures for submitting applications for funding.
 Please carefully follow ALL instructions below.

-- Help to center PLHIV community perspectives and needs in HIV
+- Help to center PLHIV and KP community perspectives and needs in HIV treatment.

 Program Information: PEPFAR awards a limited number of grants to non-governmental organizations and other civil society entities in support of initiating a Community-Led Monitoring (CLM) program.
 This Program is aimed at improving client-centered HIV services under the Ambassadors Small Grants Program (ASG).
 These grants advance PEPFAR’s overarching goal of ending the HIV epidemic in Jamaica.
 The U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) is the U.S. government’s response to the global HIV epidemic and represents the largest commitment by any nation to address a single disease in history.